xparq/Space_Test/README.txt

   `run` to test all, or `run some*`, or `run this "and that"`

+  But no need to be in the test dir, so e.g. `test/run` from the prj. dir (if it's the parent of `test`) would also be fine.

-  BTW, since there's no reliable way to identify a test (root) dir (you see, it's so flexible, it can be anything!...), it's just assumed to be the parent of the `_engine` dir currently, or whatever the `TEST_DIR` env. var. points to, if set.
+  BTW, since there's no reliable way to identify a test dir (you see, it's so flexible, it can be anything!...), it's just assumed to be the parent of the `_engine` dir currently, or whatever the `TEST_DIR` env. var. points to, if set.